aganesan94/ckad/Chapter-1-Basics/README.md

 # Creating a service with a nodePort, target and containerPorts
 kubectl create service nodeport redis --tcp=6379:6379 -node-port=30080 -o yaml --dry-run=client

+# Create a cluster IP for internal communication with ports
+kubectl create service clusterip redis --tcp=80:80 -o yaml --dry-run=client

-# Create a cluster IP for internal communication
+# Create a cluster IP for internal communication without port
-kubectl create service clusterip redis --tcp=80:80 -o yaml --dry-run=client kubectl create service clusterip redis --clusterip="None" -o yaml --dry-run=client
+kubectl create service clusterip redis --clusterip="None" -o yaml --dry-run=client

 # Creates a service and pod with the same name in a single command